djaus2/BruceEckel.github.io/_posts/2017-07-19-gophercon-and-the-concurrent-python-developer-retreat.md

 for meeting new folks.
 Meals are probably the best for this, because you need to sit somewhere and that tends to produce new connections.
-The conference parties are intended to achieve this, but these basically throw you into a big noisy space with food and games, and rely on you to start conversations.
+The conference parties are intended to achieve this, but these basically throw you into a big noisy space with food and possibly games, and rely on you to start conversations.
 A few thoughtful (and free) touches would catalyze the connections that people at the conference clearly want to make.

 Here's an example.
-I mentioned my observations to Luciano, and before I knew it he had spontaneously created an open-spaces conference at one of the tables, simply by making a sign on that table about "Pythonistas who love Go" and tweeting about it.
+I mentioned my observations to Luciano, and before I knew it he had spontaneously created an open-spaces conference at one of the tables, simply by making a sign on that table reading "Pythonistas who love Go" and tweeting about it.
 The people who showed up were hungry for this conversation and I think there could have been a lot more of this.
 Instead, if people weren't interested in what was going on or the talk they wanted to see was too crowded, they ended up working on their own at one of the tables.
-I loved Luciano's guerilla tactic and will try something like that myself if I end up in a similar situation.
+I loved Luciano's tactic and will try something like that myself if I end up in a similar situation -- I'll call it *guerilla open spaces*.

 We stayed for part of the "community day," an optional post-conference event when everyone really started to connect.
 This was, to my perception, the